FerretDB/FerretDB/website/blog/2023-11-06-how-to-package-and-deploy-ferretdb-with-acorn.md

 We will set up a Python application with FerretDB as the database and deploy it with Acorn.
 This blog post is adapted from the [Acorn setup guide for a MySQL database](https://docs.acorn.io/getting-started).

-For this blog post, we'll need the following:
+For the guide, we'll need the following:

 - Acorn CLI (GitHub account to sign up for the Acorn platform)